Edupala

 Angular mouse events

-In the Angular event list we can see, lots of events available in Angular.
-Let’s demonstrate Angular mouse events on the div element.
-Whenever the mouse moves over the div, we called an event mouseOver which in turn invokes a method over where we change the variable mouseOverDiv to true.
-And on mouseOut event we called out a method to change mouseOverDiv to false .based on it we change the variable.
+In the Angular event list, we can see that there are many events available in Angular.
+Let’s demonstrate Angular mouse events on a div element.
+Whenever the mouse moves over the div, we call an event mouseOver, which in turn invokes a method over.
+In this method, we change the variable mouseOverDiv to true.
+On the mouseOut event, we call another method to change mouseOverDiv to false.
+Based on the value of mouseOverDiv, we change the div element’s background and font-weight value.
+Here is a screenshot of our example.

 Angular mouse events